RandomX12/RandomBot/README.md

 # Overview

-Engage your Discord server with quizzes from [Trivia api](https://opentdb.com) by typing /create_quizgame.
+Engage your Discord server with quizzes from [Open Trivia DB](https://opentdb.com) and [The Trivia Api](https://the-trivia-api.com/) by typing /create_quizgame.
 Test your knowledge, learn, have fun and make communication enjoyable.
 <br/>
 Random Bot offers remarkable configurability!
 You can enable/disable commands, set roles, and easily customize the quiz game.
 Take full control and adapt the bot's behavior to your preferences effortlessly.